cosmic-pi-deprecated/cosmicpi-rpi_V1.5/README.md

 This will currently do nothing.
 Just clone the repository.

 ## Run
-The software is normally controled via SystemD.
+The software is normally controlled via SystemD.
 This is not yet implemented, so you will need to run the scripts directly.